-Qualifier polymorphism has the same purpose and plays the same role as Java's generics.
-If a method is written using generics, it usually does not need qualifier polymorphism.
-If you have legacy code that is not written generically, and you cannot change it to use generics, then you can use qualifier polymorphism to achieve a similar effect, with respect to type qualifiers only.
-The base Java types are still treated non-generically.
+If a method is written using Java generics, it usually does not need qualifier polymorphism.
+If you can use Java's generics, then that is often better.
+On the other hand, if you have legacy code that is not written generically, and you cannot change it to use generics, then you can use qualifier polymorphism to achieve a similar effect, with respect to type qualifiers only.
+The Java compiler still treats the base Java types non-generically.